1. Revision history

 for ( const File & text_file : files ) { bool success = true; for ( std :: string_view line : text_file . lines ()) { if ( makes_me_angry ( line )) { success = false; break ; } consume ( line ); } if ( success ) { std :: println ( "Processed {}" , text_file . path ()); } } std :: println ( "Processed all files" );

-Such a solution also needs additional state for each nested loop,
+Such a solution also needs additional state for every nested loop,

 s are needed to